vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 This prophecy was partially fulfilled when the Holy Spirit was poured out during Pentecost {% rf 'Acts 2:1-4' %}, empowering Jesus’ disciples to take the good news of His great sacrifice for sinners to the entire world.
 The prophecy will be fully fulfilled in the last days when the Holy Spirit empowers Christ’s followers to warn and prepare the world for His glorious return.

-## Does the Bible give more evidence of this?
+## Does the Bible give more evidence?

 > And the dragon was wroth with the woman, and went to make war with the remnant of her seed, *which keep the commandments of God, and have the testimony of Jesus Christ*.
 {% ct 'Revelation 12:17' %}